 Eliminating supplements

 Begin the feed with your baby taking milk just from the breast.
 When he is no longer swallowing regularly start the supplementer.
 If your baby is reluctant to nurse at all, start the milk flowing at the beginning of a feed to get him started.
-Put more supplement in the bottle than you think your baby will need.
-As your breasts start to make more milk you will notice your baby leaves more unused supplement when coming off the breast satisfied, especially at certain times of day.
+As your breasts start to make more milk you will notice your baby takes less supplement, especially at certain times of day.

 Seek support